-How can I teach gliding to an 8 year old girl who is afraid to push off from the wall or bottom in shallow water.
+How can I teach gliding to an 8-year-old girl afraid to push off from the wall or bottom in shallow water?
 She won't extend her legs to lay out in the water to float for the glide?

 Thanks for getting in touch.
 I had the exact same problem only a few weeks ago.
 A young lad I was teaching was too afraid to push from the side and glide.

-The bottom line is that they have no confidence with floating and therefore think they are going to sink like a stone.
-Even if they are able to swim a little, they think that they remain at the surface because they are using their arms and legs to swim (which is partly true) and therefore the thought of moving through the water without using their arms and legs is a very scary one.
+The bottom line is that they have no confidence in floating and therefore think they will sink like a stone.
+Even if they can swim a little, they think they remain at the surface because they are using their arms and legs for swimming (which is partly true); therefore, the thought of moving through the water without using their arms and legs is a very scary one.

-As she becomes more confident you can progress to a long stretched out body shape, as you would for a glide and then help her to float along, slowly at first.
-This might take some practice to gain her confidence because the long think body shape is less stable than the star shape.
+As she becomes more confident, you can progress to a long stretched-out body shape, as you would for a glide and then help her to float along, slowly at first.
+This might take some practice to gain her confidence because the long body shape is less stable than the star shape.

-You might be able to get though these stages in one lesson or it might take a few lessons.
+You might be able to get through these stages in one lesson, or it might take a few lessons.
 It just depends on her level of confidence as you go along.